 What is Red Rice, a whole grain?

-As a fat-free ingredient, Red Rice, a whole grain can help meet your daily fiber needs as well as your iron needs.
-Red Rice is grown in Europe, neighborSoutheast Asia, and the American South.
-We all know that all rice are not created equal because certain companies have found ways to develop their “cultivars by cross-breeding varieties.”
+As a fat-free ingredient, Red Rice, whole grain, can help meet your daily fiber and iron needs.
+Red Rice is grown in Europe, neighboring Southeast Asia, and the American South.
+We all know that all rice grains are not created equal because certain companies have found ways to develop their “cultivars by cross-breeding varieties.”
 This has led to more than 40,000 varieties of rice.

 I always find more pleasure in cooking rice with spices.
 This type of rice requires spices and herbs.
 The common salt and pepper won’t do.
-Rice this rich and flavorful needs more.
+Rice, this rich and flavorful, needs more.
 It requires the right combination of herbs.

-Enjoy this great recipe and don’t forget to share your opinion and comments as usual.
+Enjoy this great Aromatic Red Rice with Leeks and Herbs recipe, and don’t forget to share your opinion and comments as usual.